-- II.A.2.
-The program director and, as applicable, the program's leadership team, must be provided with support adequate for administration of the program based upon its size and configuration.
-(Core) - II.A.2.a) At a minimum, the program director must be provided with the dedicated time and support specified below for administration of the program.
+- 2.4.
+The program director and, as applicable, the program's leadership team, must be provided with support adequate for administration of the program based upon its size and configuration. ^(Core) - 2.4.a.
+At a minimum, the program director must be provided with the dedicated time and support specified below for administration of the program.
 Additional support for program leadership must be provided as specified below.
-This additional support may be for the program director only or divided among the program director and one or more associate (or assistant) program directors.
-(Core)
+This additional support may be for the program director only or divided among the program director and one or more associate (or assistant) program directors. ^(Core)

 Number of Approved Resident Positions Minimum Support Required (FTE) for the Program Director Minimum Additional Support Required (FTE) for Program Leadership in Aggregate

 1-7 20% n/a

 8-14 20% 10%

-15-20 20% 15%

-21 or more 20% 20%